meetuparchive/action-skip-ci/README.md

 > ⏭️ some commits are worth passing on

+> **⚠️ Note:** To use this action, you must have access to the [GitHub Actions](https://github.com/features/actions) feature.
+GitHub Actions are currently only available in public beta.
+You can [apply for the GitHub Actions beta here](https://github.com/features/actions/signup/).

 ## 🤸 usage

 By default, action-skip-ci will bail on workflow if a push event contains commits with the patterns